Do you have a question about the one of the following forms under the EB-5 Program, also known as the Immigrant Investor Program?

 - Change the contact or attorney information on an EB-5 application or petition;

-- Notify USCIS within 30 days of certain changes, in accordance with the NOTE on page 1 of the Form I-924 Instructions (for example, changes to a designated regional center’s address, contact information, contracting agents);
+- Notify USCIS within 30 days of changes, changes to a designated regional center’s address, or contact information);

 - Report problems with EB-5 biometrics processing;